RHC-STP-OSSM/cluster-52r9d-gitops/README.md

     oc apply -k bootstrap/instance
     ```

-## Observation
+## Observing ArgoCD Progress

 The demo bootstrap initiates a default ArgoCD instance hosted in the `openshift-gitops` namespace.
 In this namespace a `Route` is deployed which provides a URL to the ArgoCD console.

-## Onboarding an application to the Service Mesh
+## Onboarding an Application to the Service Mesh

-The following sections will describe how to manage applications deployed to the Service Mesh with this GitOps framework.
+The following instructions will describe how to manage applications deployed to the Service Mesh with this GitOps framework.

-### Requesting new namepaces
+1. Request new namepaces

    New namespaces are added by including their definitions in `servicemesh/overlays/default/namespaces.yaml`.
 The namespaces `bookinfo-test` and `bookinfo-qa` are commented out there.
+Uncomment those lines

-### Adding namespaces to a ServiceMeshMemberRoll
+2. Add the new namespaces to the ServiceMeshMemberRoll

-If you want new namespaces to be included as a member of the mesh.
-Add them to `servicemesh/overlays/default/servicemeshmemberroll.yaml`
+   Uncomment the `test` and `qa` namespaces in `servicemesh/overlays/default/servicemeshmemberroll.yaml` to include them in the service mesh.

-### Adding ArgoCD Applications (bookinfo example)
+3. Add ArgoCD Applications for the bookinfo example

    You can define applications in the `apps` directory.
 Example application definitions are available for the sample bookinfo namespaces.
 Uncomment the lines in `apps/kustomization.yaml` to deploy those apps.

-### Validating the bookinfo example
+## Validating the bookinfo example

 Use Kiali to visualize bookinfo traffic: